 Passport – What is it?

-What is it? – A passport is government-issued identifying document that permits entry into a foreign country.
-A passport is used to verify information such as your name, age, and nationality, and you will be unable to travel or move overseas without one in most cases.
+What is it? – The government issues a passport, which permits entry into a foreign country and verifies information such as your name, age, and nationality.
+In most cases, you cannot travel or move overseas without it.

 Do you already have a passport?